 - The Tennessee Division of Forestry's seedling nursery, located in Delano, Tennessee, produces forest seedlings that are available for sale to landowners.
 These seedlings are adapted to growing conditions found in Tennessee and are used primarily for reforestation and forest conservation projects.

 - The Nature Conservancy is restoring trees across the United States.
 The Plant a Billion Trees program is rejuvenating iconic forests in key locations.
-The Nature Conservancy is making sure each dollar donated can have the most effect on creating healthy forest habitat by using two methods: planting tree seedlings in areas that have been highly degraded, and assisting the natural regeneration of the forest by removing barriers to the forest’s ability to heal itself.
+The Nature Conservancy ensures each donated dollar is used efficiently to create healthy forest habitat via two methods: planting tree seedlings in areas that have been highly degraded, and assisting the natural regeneration of the forest by removing barriers to the forest’s ability to heal itself.

 Caring for Your Tree